aikedejongste/docs.aikedejongste.nl/networking/dns.md

 # DNS

-## Check if the txt record has been processed:
+## Check if the txt record has been processed

 ```bash
 host -t txt _acme-challenge.example.com